wnjnz/tweetbot/README.md

 ## About

 Workshop materials for in Intro to Physical Computing with Raspbery Pi.
-We first learn how to program a traffic light sequence, then use the twitter API and twython to extend their program by using twitter stream as an input to the light sequence.
+We first learn how to program a traffic light sequence, then use the twitter API and twython to extend the program.

 [Intro Slides](https://docs.google.com/presentation/d/186-f-mb5F8YWGBAaOivF1alSAIr5HmlcWDM0Tl-a5ig/edit?usp=sharing)